rainbowdesign/OxygenNotIncluded-Mods/README.md

 - **Exciting World**
-    - An awesome mod that changes the whole game.
+    - An awesome meta mod that changes the whole game.
 Features are: scripts that change the map. nuclear power, new buildings.
 Please note that the other mods are already included in the zip i will merge them completely in time.
 If you use this file dont install the other mods.
+    - The following Files are in the mod:

+    - **BuildingExtension.dll**

+    - New buildings as example: Auto Mopper, Background Ladder, Laser Miner tunnel driller, Mini Steam Turbine, new recipes, Single tiledoor, Super Solar Panel, Super Sweeper, Super Wire.

+    - **BuildingPatches.dll**
+    - Small game changes that usually make life easier as example non floodable Checkpoints.

+    - **GodTool.dll**
+    - A scripting engine that can change the environment and can be customized with small config files.

+    - **HighPressureMod.dll**
+    - Adding High pressure pumps.

     - **HotterThanLavaMod.dll**

-    - The hotter than lava changes **heater and pumps** so **they dont overheat** and changes wolframite and tungsten to not melt.
-It also adds **Mercury as a coolant** that will stay liquid deep into minus degrees.
+    - Making pumps immune to heat and able to pump lava.

     - **ImprovedAnimalsMod.dll**

-    - The improved animals mod adds some more element transformations you can get from different **Hatches**:
-    - Hatches eat Diamond and regolith.
+    - Animals get eat more things.

-    - Metal Hatches eat now MaficRock and Bleachstone.
-    - Rock Hatches now give off slime.
-    - Sage hatches eat Algae and give off polluted Water.
-There are some more changes.
+    - **NuclearPowerMod.dll**
+    - Adds lategame Nuclear Power to use with the steam engine.
+    - Also includes the Mercury mod for high power cooling.

+    - **SlimeGrower.dll**
+    - You can grow slime and chlorine from water.

 - **AutoSweeperMod.dll**